krevanth/ZAP/README.md

 ### 3.3.
 Running RTL Lint

-To run RTL lint with Verilator, simply do:
+To run RTL lint with Verilator and SVLint, simply do:

 > `make lint`

-To run RTL lint with svlint (no Docker support, install with `cargo install svlint`):

-> `make svlint`

 ### 3.4.
 Running Xilinx Vivado Synthesis

-**IMPORTANT NOTE: Do NOT define DEBUG_EN when performing synthesis.**
+**IMPORTANT NOTE: Do NOT define DEBUG_EN when performing synthesis.
+Synthesis is intended to be run locally i.e., without Docker.**

 Synthesis scripts can be found here: `src/syn/`

-Assuming you have Vivado installed, please do (in project root directory):
+Assuming you have Vivado installed locally, please do (in project root directory):

 > `make syn`